-Course Outcomes for First Year Second Semester Course Cours e Code: M19PS1204 Course Course Title: DIGITAL PROTECTION OF POWER SYSTEMS CO-1 Understand the various types of comparators and their realization using static circuits.
+Course Outcomes for First Year Second Semester Course Cours Course Code: M19PS1204 Course Title: DIGITAL PROTECTION OF POWER SYSTEMS CO-1 Understand the various types of comparators and their realization using static circuits.
 CO-2 Understand the realization of over current, distance and differential relays using comparators.
 CO-3 Estimate the current and voltage magnitudes from the sampled measurements.
 CO-4 Realize the various dynamic characteristics of digital relays for protection of transmission lines, transformers.